westphallm1/mlisp/README.md

 5
 &gt; (+= a 2)
 7
-&gt; (swrite "this is the mlisp shell" endl) this is the mlisp shell
+&gt; (swrite "this is the slimp shell" endl) this is the slimp shell
 0
 &gt; (exit)
 $</pre>